maxibide/my-web-development-journey/README.md

 * [May 2020]: Locked down in my house.
 With no postdoctoral research possible and all my work in the University going online, I spend most of my time in front of the computer screen.
 Good time to restart my web development journey.
 I write my own curriculum mixing The Odin Project's with freeCodecamp's.

 * [June 2020]: And here we go again.
 I am reviewing all my knowledge in **HTML5** and **CSS3**.
-I will review the Responsive Web Desing projects from freeCodeCamp and take the whole course of HTML and CSS in The Odin Project.
+I will review the Responsive Web Design projects from freeCodeCamp and take the whole course of HTML and CSS in The Odin Project.

 # Projects